-EXPLORER is a positron emission tomography (PET) scanner that produces 3D pictures of the entire human body.
+EXPLORER is a positron emission tomography (PET) scanner that produces three-dimensional (3D) pictures of the entire human body.

 The scanner was designed in 2017 by engineers and researchers from multiple institutions, including UC Davis Biomedical Engineering, the University of Pennsylvania and the US Department of Energy’s Lawrence Berkeley National Laboratory.

-The first EXPLORER PET scanner was manufactured in May 2018 and produced its first images in November of the same year.
-It will be installed in early-2019 for research applications at the UC Davis Medical Center in Sacramento, California.
+The first EXPLORER PET scanner was manufactured in May 2018 and produced its first images in November that year.
+It will be installed in early 2019 for research applications at the UC Davis Medical Centre in Sacramento, California.

-The PET scanner’s development was supported by a five-year $15.5m funding awarded by the National Institute of Health (NIH) director’s Transformative Research Award in September 2015.
+In September 2015, the PET scanner’s development received five-year $15.5m funding from the National Institute of Health (NIH) director’s Transformative Research Award.

 The project also received substantial financial support for initial research and electronics development from the National Cancer Institute (NCI) and the National Institute of Biomedical Imaging and Bioengineering (NIBIB).

-The mini-EXPLORER II animal PET/CT scanner was installed at the UC Davis School of Veterinary Medicine in February 2018 for scanning animals.
+In February 2018, the mini-EXPLORER II animal PET/CT scanner was installed at the UC Davis School of Veterinary Medicine for scanning animals.

-The EXPLORER total-body PET scanner project consortium awarded a contract in January 2017 to two industry partners, including United Imaging Healthcare (UIH) America and SensL Technologies to fabricate the scanner for humans.
+In January 2017, the EXPLORER total-body PET scanner project consortium awarded a contract to two industry partners, United Imaging Healthcare (UIH) America and SensL Technologies, to fabricate the scanner for humans.

-UIH was responsible to build the scanner, while SensL supplied the detectors.
+UIH was responsible for building the scanner, while SensL supplied the detectors.